morgner/MObject/README.markdown

 # MObject

+## What it is

-is a physical, 'intelligent' object to be used in music and art.
+MObject is a physical, 'intelligent' object to be used in music and art.

 It responds to handling and action, both are yet to be defined.